mainkoon81/Study-09-MachineLearning-A/README.md

 ```
 ## > Step_01 Split-II.
 ### Another problem is we should save our 'testing set' for later, so Play along with 'training set' solely, using `Cross Validation`.
-The best model-complexity would be the point where these two graphs just start to distance from each other.
+ - The best model-complexity would be the point where these two graphs just start to distance from each other.
 <img src="https://user-images.githubusercontent.com/31917400/39399711-b425a720-4b1a-11e8-8cdf-1736fc1631c8.jpg" />

+### Cross Validation allows us to `compare different ML algorithms` and get a sense of how well they will work in practice!
+What should I use?
+SVM?
+KNN?
+LogisticReg?

  - ex) **K-fold** Cross Validation
    - First, dividing our data into a training set / a real-testing set